Welcome to the Second Page

 Friends of the Garden

-In 2020 Kathryn, Jim, Greg, Becky and Christie did not have garden plots of their own, but offered to help out with the care of the garden.
+In 2020 Kathryn, Jim, Greg, Becky, Christie, Star and Jackson did not have garden plots of their own, but offered to help out with the care of the garden.
 They made a huge difference in the care and harvest during the 2020 season.
 Thank you so much!

 See below about how you can be a Friend of the Garden in 2023.